 N.C. – Duke’s Move to ‘Ban the Box’ Follows Trend Established by Other Universities, States

-By “banning the box”—and therefore no longer requiring applicants to disclose their criminal records when initially applying—Duke follows a number of similar policies adopted at other colleges.
-The move came after other university systems such as the State University of New York system and the University of California system banned the box for all job applicants in September 2016 and July 2017, respectively.
+By “banning the box”—and therefore no longer requiring candidates to disclose their criminal records when initially applying—Duke follows a number of similar policies adopted at other colleges.
+The move came after other university systems such as the State University of New York system and the University of California system banned the box for all job candidates in September 2016 and July 2017, respectively.
 Louisiana and Maryland have also instituted statewide bans disallowing colleges from asking about crimes during the application process, and the Common Application is set to follow suit for next year’s college application season.
 The policy does not completely remove criminal records from being considered in the hiring process, said Philip Cook, ITT/Sanford professor of public policy.
-He explained that the “ban the box reform allows applicants with a [criminal] record to have a better chance of making it to the second round of the review process” where they may otherwise get routinely screened out.
-However, background checks will still be conducted at the offer stage for finalist job applicants at Duke.
+He explained that the “ban the box reform allows candidates with a [criminal] record to have a better chance of making it to the second round of the review process” where they may otherwise get routinely screened out.
+However, background checks will still be conducted at the offer stage for finalist job candidates at Duke.
 The city of Durham in 2011 and Durham County in 2012 banned the box for public employment and independent contractors.
 As of 2014, people with criminal records hired by the city of Durham had increased nearly sevenfold, and those hired by Durham County tripled.
 Since Duke is the leading employer in Durham County, Cook noted that this policy is a step in the right direction and would be an impactful move for local Durham residents who have a criminal record.
 As of 2018, more than 150 cities and counties and 33 states have adopted Ban the Box legislation, with 11 of the 33 states also removing the box from private employer applications, according to the National Employment Law Project.
-Although North Carolina has no statewide ban the box policy, several cities and counties including Asheville, Buncombe, Carrboro, Charlotte, Cumberland County, Durham, Durham County, Forsyth, Mecklenburg, Spring Lake, Wake County, Wilmington and Winston-Salem have banned the box for government and public employment applicants.
+Although North Carolina has no statewide ban the box policy, several cities and counties including Asheville, Buncombe, Carrboro, Charlotte, Cumberland County, Durham, Durham County, Forsyth, Mecklenburg, Spring Lake, Wake County, Wilmington and Winston-Salem have banned the box for government and public employment candidates.
 “Employers are impacted by not only federal, but state and municipal requirements,” Cavanaugh wrote.
 “Several of our peers have been impacted by more local requirements.”

 Medical Marijuana in Missouri: New Law Brings New Questions for Employers